apache/kafka/README.md

 The `eclipse` task has been configured to use `${project_dir}/build_eclipse` as Eclipse's build directory.
 Eclipse's default build directory (`${project_dir}/bin`) clashes with Kafka's scripts directory and we don't use Gradle's build directory to avoid known issues with this configuration.

-### Publishing the jar for of Scala 2.13 and for all projects to maven ###
-The recommended command is:

-    ./gradlewAll publish

-For backwards compatibility, the following also works:

-    ./gradlewAll uploadArchives

-Please note for this to work you should create/update `${GRADLE_USER_HOME}/gradle.properties` (typically, `~/.gradle/gradle.properties`) and assign the following variables

-    mavenUrl=
-    mavenUsername=
-    mavenPassword=
-    signing.keyId=
-    signing.password=
-    signing.secretKeyRingFile=

 ### Publishing the streams quickstart archetype artifact to maven ###
 For the Streams archetype project, one cannot use gradle to upload to maven; instead the `mvn deploy` command needs to be called at the quickstart folder: